Xillez/gameengine/README.md

     ./buildwin.sh -r
     ```

-    If VCPKG is in your path or available the build script will run it to
+    If VCPKG is in your path or available, the build script will run it to
     install and compile any dependencies, then Run CMake and build the project.
     Eventually the Project should come up.
-If it doesn't look for any errors or
+If it doesn't, look for any errors or
     issues in the log and go through them.